The Distinguished Gentleman’s Ride and The Movember Foundation, working together to tackle men’s health issues.

 LET’S BE STRAIGHT HERE, GENTLEFOLK.
-AT THE DISTINGUISHED GENTLEMAN’S RIDE (DGR), WE RIDE FOR A PURPOSE.
+AT THE DISTINGUISHED GENTLEMAN’S RIDE, WE RIDE FOR A PURPOSE.

-Prostate cancer is the second most commonly diagnosed cancer in men (after skin cancer).
-In some western countries, more men die of prostate cancer than women do breast cancer.
+Prostate cancer is the second most commonly diagnosed cancer in men.
 The Movember Foundation is the largest funder of prostate cancer programs in the world.

 What is prostate cancer?